Privacy Policy

 19.1 Deletion Process

 Account deletion requests are subject to identity verification and confirmation safeguards.
-Once confirmed, your account status will be transitioned to a deletion state; active sessions will be terminated; access to the dashboard and tools will be revoked; and account credentials will be disabled.
+Once confirmed, your account status will be transitioned to a deletion state; active sessions will be terminated; access to the workspace, Cases, and tools will be revoked; any active engineer or expert invitation tokens associated with Your Cases will be invalidated; and account credentials will be disabled.

 19.2 Data Removal Scope

-Upon confirmed deletion, Personal Data associated with your account will be removed, anonymized, or restricted from active processing within 90 days, except where retention is required for legal or regulatory compliance obligations; security logging and fraud prevention; defense of legal claims; resolution of disputes; or internal audit or compliance documentation related to export control records.
+Upon confirmed deletion, Personal Data associated with your account — including Cases, attachments (Step 1 datasheets and Step 5 End-User Statements), Party Screening Data, per-case ELENA Consultation transcripts, global ELENA Chat Data, and Final Reports — will be removed, anonymized, or restricted from active processing within 90 days, except where retention is required for legal or regulatory compliance obligations; security logging and fraud prevention; defense of legal claims; resolution of disputes; or internal audit or compliance documentation related to export control records.

 19.3 Classification and Compliance Records

-Certain classification records and license determination records may be retained in restricted, de-identified form for audit traceability and legal defense purposes, as described in the Data Retention section.
+Certain Case, classification, license determination, and screening records may be retained in restricted, de-identified form for audit traceability and legal defense purposes, as described in the Data Retention section.
 Where retained, these records are anonymized or pseudonymized to remove direct personal identifiers.

 19.4 Log and Security Records